ajayj001/arduino-datalogger/requirements/use-case_user.md

 	1. The _Display_ shows the _Device status_ until it is turned off
 - __Extensions__:
 	[1].
-		1. From _Display ON state_, the _User_ can get into the menu by pressing a specific button on the _Keypad_, thus entering the _Menu state_.
-Some elements of the _Device status_ might not be displayed in _Meny state_
+		1. From _Display ON state_, the _User_ can get into the menu by pressing a specific button on the _Keypad_, thus entering the _Menu_.
+Some elements of the _Device status_ might not be displayed when in the _Menu_.

 #### Date and time
 - __Brief__: The date and time are displayed when the status is checked